sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

 **Services**

-The services used by the server side app:
+The services used by the server-side app:

 | Service           | Description                              |
 | ----------------- | ---------------------------------------- |